Grants for international student wellbeing

 - international education and training provider

-You can also submit an application as a partnership with other businesses or organisations.
+You can also submit an application in partnership with a business or organisation registered in the NT.

-If you don’t have an ABN, you must show you have support of an auspice organisation.
+If you don’t have an ABN, you must show you have support of an auspicing body.

 - sporting activities